praisetompane/computation_and_information/1_hardware/a_simple_computer_implementation/README.md

 objective: a simple computer implementation to investigate core principles to implement one.

 # References:
-    Scott J.C.
+    -Scott J.C.
 2009.
 But how Do it Know?
 The Basic Principles of Computers for Everyone.